 Labour Market Information Workshop

 Information workshops will be provided across the LEPC district to provide community members with a better understanding of how labour market information and data can be accessed and used to inform policy decisions.
 This interactive half day workshop will provide participants with a hands on opportunity to learn how and where to access local data, and demonstrate how data can be used to inform decision making.

 Baakaakonaanan Ishkwaandemonan - Opening Doors For You

 Through community consultation and discussions with partner organizations, the need to develop strategies to promote the benefits of hiring Indigenous and Newcomers to local employers was identified.
-Baakaakonaanon Ishkwaandemonan (bah-kah-ko-nah-nun shkwahn-deh-monun) project will be focused on identifying current best practices and promoting existing resources available for supporting hiring.
+The Baakaakonaanon Ishkwaandemonan (bah-kah-ko-nah-nun ishkwahn-deh-monun) project is focused on identifying current best practices and promoting existing resources available to support hiring Indigenous workers and Newcomers.
 Our team is committed to helping employers identify and access the knowledge and supports they need to make inclusive hiring choices.Learn More

 The LEPC/CLPE in partnership with local industry, unions, businesses and education facilities recognizes that there are unique issues that are facing apprenticeships in Northern Ontario.
 Through research and consultation, the LEPC/CPLE has moved forward with several initiatives including the creation of an apprenticeship consortium guide, a trades report, and a marketing campaign to promote apprenticeship as a viable career option for young people.